Advertisement

 June 14/05: The Pentagon’s Milestone Decision Authority approves the entrance of the EFSS and ITV programs into the Production and Deployment (Milestone C) Phase.
 Source: US DoD IG.

-Nov 10/04: The MCSC Commanding General, who was also the Milestone Decision Authority, approved the entrance of the EFSS and ITV programs into the System Development and Demonstration Phase (Milestone B), and designated both the EFSS and the ITV as Acquisition Category III program – one with an estimated total dollar value less than $140 million in research, development, test and evaluation (RDT&E) funds and less than $660 million in procurement funds in FY 2000 constant dollars.
+Nov 10/04: The MCSC Commanding General, who was also the Milestone Decision Authority, approves the entrance of the EFSS and ITV programs into the System Development and Demonstration Phase (Milestone B), and designates both the EFSS and the ITV as Acquisition Category III programs.
+ACAT III programs have an estimated total dollar value less than $140 million in research, development, test and evaluation (RDT&E) funds and less than $660 million in procurement funds in FY 2000 constant dollars.

 Nov 7/04: The EFSS/ITV Source Selection Authority (SSA) and the Source Selection Advisory Council (SSAC) are briefed on the 3rd evaluation of proposals.
 The SSAC minutes noted that the ratings for each offeror would stand and that the analysis of the cost figures was limited to the evaluated costs without the ammunition adjustments.
 The SSAC felt that GDOTS ammunition certification would cost the Government more, but there was no way to accurately quantify the cost.